pappasam/coc-jedi/README.md

 jedi-language-server supports top-level configuration items in `coc-settings.json` (or your editor-specific configuration file).
 After jedi-language-server has started, changes to configurations mentioned below require restarting Vim / Neovim before they take effect.

-The following is a snippet of `coc-settings.json` with defaults or with acceptable values:
+The following is a snippet of `coc-settings.json` with some defaults or with acceptable values:

 **Note: you probably do NOT need most of these configuration options.
 Use what you actually need, but the defaults should be enough for most users on POSIX-compliant systems.
 Blind copy/pasting may yield surprising results.**